-So… Some days I feel torn between wanting to cook something nice and not having the mental energy to do it.
-So I re-invented a classic: Spaghetti aglio, olio e peperoncino (garlic, oil and chili pepper).
+Some days I feel torn between wanting to cook something nice and not having the mental energy to do it.
+So I re-invented a classic: Spaghetti aglio, olio e peperoncino (garlic, oil and chili pepper spaghetti).

-I always seen cooks on tv doing confit tomatoes but I never did it before so I decided to give it a try.
-But since long recipes that takes hours usually are not my biggest strenght (simply because I forget to start coking on time – the only exception is my Tuscan Ragù because I mentally prepare days in advance), I quickly oven roasted the tomatoes and the result blew my mind!
+I always seen cooks on tv doing confit tomatoes but I never did it before, so I wanted to give it a try.
+But long recipes that takes hours usually are not my biggest strenght.
+Simply because I forget to start the cooking on time (the only exception is my Tuscan Ragù because I mentally prepare days in advance).
+Instead, I quickly oven roasted the tomatoes and the result blew my mind!

-Cherry tomatoed are particularly indicated for this because of their intense flavour and sweetness, but I tried it with many tomato varieties and it's always a nice result.
-You can either roast them at hight temperature for 10-15 minutes or if you're in a hurry put them under the grill so they caramelize nicely in as quickly as 5 minutes.
+Cherry tomatoes are particularly indicated for this because of their intense flavor and sweetness.
+They pair so perfectly with this pasta aglio, olio and peperoncino.
+I tried it with many tomato varieties and it's always a nice result.
+You can either roast them at high temperature for 10-15 minutes or if you're in a hurry put them under the broiler.
+They will caramelize nicely in as quickly as 5 minutes.

 Roasting in the oven makes the cherry tomatoes soft and incredibly flavorful.
 In each bite you can taste sweet, acid, salty and bitter from the caramelization.
 It's a multisensorial experience.
-Okay, maybe I'm selling it too much but you absolutely need to try this and soon you'll be adding roasted cherry tomatoes to every dish!
+Okay, maybe I'm selling it too much, but you absolutely need to try this.
+Soon, you'll be adding roasted cherry tomatoes to every dish!

 - 5-6 Garlic cloves, halved

 - ⅓ cup Olive Oil, extra virgin

 - Bring to boil a large pot of salted water.